How to conduct an ANCOVA in R?

 ancova_model <- aov(exam ~ technique + current_grade, data = data)

-#define the post hoc comparisons to make
+# Define the post hoc comparisons using Tukey contrasts

 postHocs <- glht(ancova_model, linfct = mcp(technique = "Tukey"))